29 May 2020

 Specific Initiative - Seed Priming and Pelleting

-In 2007, work began on seed priming and pelleting, taking raw seed and, through Germains (a seed technology business which is part of AB Sugar), advancing its potential by hastening the crop's emergence from the ground.
+In 2007, work began on seed priming and pelleting, taking raw seed and, through Germains (a seed technology business which is part of ABF Sugar), advancing its potential by hastening the crop's emergence from the ground.
 The benefits of the new seed products and outcomes of the field trials were communicated through the BBRO, encouraging uptake from growers.
 Research has shown that these developments accelerated the rate of seed emergence by up to 7 days, which in turn reduces the risk of damage to seeds.
 This development also resulted in plants emerging more uniformly, enabling efficiencies for growers when applying plant protection products.

 Providing Tailored Advice for Growers

 Tailoring advice to growers is essential as the needs of individual growers will differ based on numerous factors including soil type, crop rotation and farm size.
 An example of BBRO tailored advice has been the specific recommendation on soils susceptible to beet cyst nematode infection, to use tolerant seed varieties that had been tested in the BBRO's seed variety trials.
 This resulted in significant uptake in the use of tolerant varieties where needed.